janeczku/go-dnsmasq/README.md

 # go-dnsmasq
 *Version 0.9.8*

 go-dnsmasq is a light weight (1.2 MB) DNS caching server/forwarder with minimal filesystem and runtime overhead.
-It is designed to serve global DNS records by forwarding queries to upstream nameservers as well as local hostname records from a hostsfile.

 ### Application examples:

-- as local DNS cache for Docker containers
+- Caching DNS server/forwarder in a local network
-- as nameserver providing local and global DNS records to clients in a private networks
+- Container/Host DNS cache
-- as DNS proxy providing `search` domain path capability to `musl-libc` based clients (e.g. Alpine Linux)
+- DNS proxy providing DNS `search` capabilities to `musl-libc` based clients, particularly Alpine Linux

 ### Features

-* Parses upstream nameservers from resolv.conf
+* Automatically set upstream `nameservers` and `search` domains from resolv.conf
-* Configures itself as local DNS cache in resolv.conf
+* Automatically set go-dnsmasq as primary nameserver for the host it is running on
-* Serves static hostname records from a hostsfile
+* Serve static records from a hostsfile
-* Caching of answers
+* Provide DNS answer caching
-* Replicates the `search` domain suffixing not supported by `musl-libc` based Linux distributions.
+* Replicate the `search` domain treatment not supported by `musl-libc` based Linux distributions
-* Stubzones (use a different nameserver for specific domains)
+* Configure stubzones (different nameserver for specific domains)
-* Round-robin of address records
+* Round-robin of DNS records
-* Sending stats to Graphite server
+* Send server metrics to Graphite and StatHat
-* Configuration through CLI and environment variables
+* Configuration through both command line flags and environment variables

-### Resolver logic
+### Resolve logic

-DNS queries are processed according to the logic used by the GNU C resolver library:
+DNS queries are resolved in the style of the GNU libc resolver:
-* The first nameserver (as listed in resolv.conf or configured by `--nameservers`) is considered the primary server.
-Additional servers are queried only when the primary server times out or returns an error code.
+* The first nameserver (as listed in resolv.conf or configured by `--nameservers`) is always queried first, additional servers are considered fallbacks
-* Multiple `search` paths are tried in the order they are configured.
+* Multiple `search` domains are tried in the order they are configured.
-* Single-label queries (e.g.: "redis-service") will always be qualified with `search` list elements
+* Single-label queries (e.g.: "redis-service") are always qualified with the `search` domains
-* For multi-label queries (ndots >= 1) the name will be tried first as an absolute name before any `search` list elements are appended to it.
+* Multi-label queries (ndots >= 1) are first tried as absolute names before qualifying them with the `search` domains

-### Commandline options
+### Command-line options

 ```sh
 NAME: